echuber2/linux-settings/README.md

 `CLUTTER_PAINT=disable-clipped-redraws:disable-culling`
 `CLUTTER_VBLANK=True`

 I found this works sometimes but there is a full-screen diagonal tear on some applications as the window rectangle is synced as two separate triangles out of sync by a frame, apparently.
 The issue may be resolved on newer driver builds.
-With `uxa` mode I found the clutter hacks made no difference, but it doesn't seem to hurt to enable them.
+With `uxa`/`glamor` modes these clutter hacks seem to make occasional stuttering get worse.

 #### modesetting driver
 Many people reported that uninstalling the intel driver and using the `modesetting` driver instead solved their issues.
 However when I try to use `modesetting`, Cinnamon always falls back to software rendering mode. :-/